armintoepfer/uhu/doc/LIMA.md

     m54011_170105_093642/30867887/ccs  10      32       100        100         100        15        2217

 ### Summary
-Third file is `prefix.demux.summary`, showing how many reads have been filtered.
+Third file is `prefix.demux.summary`, showing how many reads have been filtered and how many are *symmetric*/*asymmetric*.
 Example:

     Above length and score threshold : 979